 - ghee or grass-fed butter – to keep these paleo, I usually use ghee or you can use grass-fed butter like Kerrygold if you prefer.
 For vegan chocolate chip cookies, you can try using vegan butter or coconut oil.

 - Golden monk fruit sweetener: a low-glycemic sugar-free sweetener that resembles the taste and texture of brown sugar but is keto-friendly, diabetic-friendly and paleo friendly.
-If you don’t have golden monk fruit sweetener, you can swap with another low carb sweetener like SWERVE, erythritol or stevia.
-And if you are not low carb, coconut or brown sugar would work as well.
+I have not tested this recipe using any other low carb sweetener, but if you don’t have golden monk fruit sweetener I’d love you may try adjusting the ratios using SWERVE, erythritol or baking stevia.
+And if you are not low carb, coconut or brown sugar would work as well

 - Xanthan gum: according to this article, xanthan gum provides elasticity and stickiness to gluten free doughs and batters.
 It acts as the binding agent for the flour, helps hold onto some moisture, and helps give the baked good some structure.